SabreBirdOne/BlasterBrowser/docs/database_schema.md

 The database collects blaster data, the main concern.
 - Every blaster is identified by a unique ID in the database.
-- A blaster has a name.
-Not always unique (Longshot confusion)
+- A blaster has a name, and a description.

 The database records all launch mechanisms commonly seen in the Hobby.
-- Each row has just one unique type in the database: springer, stringer, flywheel, hpa, aeb, etc.
+- Each launch mechanism has a unique type: springer, stringer, flywheel, hpa, aeb, etc. Launch mechanism types are unique in the database
+- Each launch mechanism has a description

 The database collects data about listings.
 - Each listing is uniquely identified by an ID in the database